Hate the Taste of Water? Here are 7 Ways to Stay Hydrated

 1. Start your day with a glass of water and lemon

-According to a study in the Journal of Clinical Endocrinology and Metabolism, drinking water can increase your metabolic rate by 30%.
+According to a study in the Journal of Clinical Endocrinology and Metabolism, drinking water with lemon can increase your metabolic rate by 30%.

 By drinking water with lemon first thing in the morning, you're supporting your liver's ability to flush out excess hormones, such as estrogen, that have been found to increase weight and affect sleep and overall mood.